 Helping a child with anxiety or depression

-Realising that your child may be struggling with their mental health and experiencing anxiety or depression can be hard to accept.
-Sometimes parents can feel like it’s their fault or want to know why their child is struggling with a mental health problem.
-This is completely understandable, but the most important thing you can do is to reassure your child and not judge them for how they’re feeling.
+Sometimes, parents feel like their child’s mental health problem is their fault.
+Or they want to know exactly why their child is struggling.
+This is understandable, but the most important thing is to reassure your child and not judge them for how they’re feeling.

-Ways to help a child who’s struggling include:
+You can help a child who’s struggling by:

-- letting them know you’re there for them and are on their side
+- letting them know you’re there for them and you're on their side

 - being patient and staying calm and approachable, even if their behaviour upsets you

-- recognising that their feelings are valid and letting them know it’s okay for them to be honest about what it’s like for them to feel this way
+- recognising that their feelings are valid and letting them know it’s OK for them to be honest about what they're feeling

-- thinking of healthy ways to cope you could do together, like yoga, breathing exercises or mindfulness
+- thinking of healthy ways to cope.
+You could try things like yoga, breathing exercises or mindfulness together

 - encouraging them to talk to their GP, someone at their school or Childline.
 Especially if they’re finding it hard to talk at home.

-- take care of yourself and get support if you need to.
-Try not to blame yourself for what’s happening and to stay hopeful about your child’s recovery.
+- taking care of yourself and getting support if you need to.
+Try not to blame yourself for what’s happening, and stay hopeful about your child’s recovery.